chris-short/devopsish.com/content/sponsor/index.md

 ## What does a DevOps'ish sponsorship cost

-Effective 2019-12-22
+Effective 2020-08-07

+*Reduced rates in effect*

-A one (1) week sponsorship has a fixed fee of **$275 USD**.
-There is a two week minimum for all sponsorships.
+A one (1) week sponsorship has a fixed fee of **$200 USD**.
+There is a four week minimum for all sponsorships.

+All copy and links are needed by close of business Friday to ensure it is in the newsletter.

+It is highly encouraged to change copy and CTAs every week.

 {{< stats >}}